ddwalk77/FDIP/README.md

 INCIDENT TYPE DESC, INCIDENT DATE TIME, UNITS ONSCENE, HIGHEST LEVEL DESC, TOTAL INCIDENT DURATION, ACTION TAKEN1 DESC, PROPERTY USE DESC, ZIP CODE, BOROUGH DESC.
-The dataset was then loaded in to a Python pandas dataframe and all except the above features were dropped.
+The dataset was then loaded in to a Python pandas dataframe and all except the above features were dropped and duplicates removed.
 From there each feature was handled as follows:

 – IM INCIDENT KEY was not altered.
 This is a unique value for each incident and is not duplicated.